An Inclusive Community

 A NON-MONASTIC, EVERYDAY LIFE

-Shinran lived as a monk for twenty years until he left the monastic tradition to follow his teacher, Honen (1133-1212).
+Shinran, the founder of our school of Buddhism, lived as a monk for twenty years until he left the monastic tradition to follow his teacher, Honen (1133-1212).
 Shinran married a woman named Eshinni, and together they raised six children.
 As Shin became popularized, all of Japanese Buddhism changed, and today many traditions of Buddhism have married clergy.

 Shin Buddhism focuses on a lay-oriented, non-monastic approach to Buddhism.
 This is both easier and more difficult at the same time.
 Although there are no monastic precepts to follow, nor arduous meditational practices to do, our everyday life becomes our “practice center.”
 We must struggle with work, relationships, child-rearing, caring for elderly parents, and the myriad experiences and responsibilities of our lives.